lezneklihp/dsend_project_2/README.md

 ## Project summary:<a name="Summary"></a>
 Twitter allows its users to share concerns with the public.
 In the case of a disaster (such as the COVID-19 pandemic), making others aware of a problem can potentially save lives.
 When time is short, however, it could turn out to be challenging to interpret Twitter messages quickly.

-The idea behind this project is thus to analyze text data & to categorize messages.
+The idea behind this project is thus to analyze text data & to categorize Twitter messages.
 Thereby rescuers can understand faster how to help people in need.
 This idea has been suggested originally by Figure Eight Inc.

 From a technical perspective, this is a multilabel classification task of a supervised machine learning problem.
 In such tasks, samples can fall into more than one category.
 Evaluating whether a model does this correctly then turns out to be more complex than relying on the accuracy metric only.
 High accuracy scores might mislead us here.
 Thus, we also need to take precision & recall into account.
 At this point, a differentiation between accuracy & precision will help us evaluate the quality of a model's classifications.